KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 Use the settings below to tune behavior.
 The one knob that matters most for “don’t clip” is SoundHeadroomDb; the limiter (SDL) and dynamic attenuation (DirectSound) provide extra safety only when needed.

-Quick toggles (default on)
+Quick toggles (default off)

-- SoundLimiter = 1
+- SoundLimiter = 0
-  - Enables the SDL mix‑bus limiter.
-Set to 0 to disable.
+  - SDL mix‑bus limiter.
+Set to 1 if you want automatic peak catching on the software mixer.
-- SoundSDLDynEnabled = 1
+- SoundSDLDynEnabled = 0
-  - Enables the SDL crowd attenuation heuristic.
-Set to 0 to keep SDL channels at full gain regardless of loud-channel count.
+  - SDL crowd attenuation heuristic.
+Set to 1 if you want the mixer to pre‑duck whenever many channels run loud.
-- SoundDSDynEnabled = 1
+- SoundDSDynEnabled = 0
-  - Enables DirectSound dynamic attenuation.
-Set to 0 to disable.
+  - DirectSound dynamic attenuation.
+Set to 1 to keep the DS backend’s classic crowd attenuation behavior.

 ## Overview